identd113/hdhr_VCR-AS/README.md

   ...
   ...

-When adding a show, we will attempt ot write a test file to that location (and remove it) right away, so we can get through any of the OSX disk access prompts.
+When adding a show, we will attempt to write a test file to that location (and remove it) right away, so we can get through any of the OSX disk access prompts.

-I hope this can be colabortive project, so other options that you use can be added.
+I hope this can be collaborative project, so other options that you use can be added.